willgdjones/pydantic-ai/docs/agents.md

 Generally, system prompts fall into two categories:

 1. **Static system prompts**: These are known when writing the code and can be defined via the `system_prompt` parameter of the [`Agent` constructor][pydantic_ai.Agent.__init__].
-2. **Dynamic system prompts**: These aren't known until runtime and should be defined via functions decorated with [`@agent.system_prompt`][pydantic_ai.Agent.system_prompt].
+2. **Dynamic system prompts**: These depend in some way on context that isn't known until runtime, and should be defined via functions decorated with [`@agent.system_prompt`][pydantic_ai.Agent.system_prompt].

-You can add both to a single agent; they're concatenated in the order they're defined at runtime.
+You can add both to a single agent; they're appended in the order they're defined at runtime.

 Here's an example using both types of system prompts: